Sealjay/wg-env-sustainability/documentation/EnvironmentalSustainabilityTAGProposal.md

 - scheduled regular reporting to ToC on ongoing and completed work
 - reporting on carbon and energy saving/metrics/measurements/management projects for graduation and other events, summarizing the external power related research, reviews and other relevant information
 - help with regular health checks of projects in the category
+- suggestions for improvements for CNCF internal processes, for example education for sustainability

 #### Audiences